 Every year thousands of food pantry clients sit in our waiting room while volunteers assemble their order.
 We view this waiting time as an opportunity to educate.
 The purpose of our Learning Pantry program is to share valuable life skills with our clients who otherwise might not be exposed to this information.
 The Learning Pantry program coordinates specialists from the community who teach our food pantry clients while they wait for their emergency food orders.
 Some of the specialists that have presented include: nutritionists, wellness advisors, personal trainers, chiropractors, addiction recovery specialists, parenting groups and financial advisors.

-If you are interested in presenting information to Interfaith’s clients please contact our Food Pantry Manager, Rhiannon Kimball, at 617-773-6203 ext.
+If you are interested in presenting information to Interfaith’s clients please contact our Food Pantry Manager, Steve Larsen, at 617-773-6203 ext.
 19 or email@example.com

 Seasonal Pantry Shelf Programs: